ShashankKasyap/ShashankKasyap/README.md

 - 👋 Hi, I’m @ShashankKasyap
-- 👀 Wants to be a Webdev one day..
+- 👀 Wants to be a Webdev one day
-- 🌱 I’m currently learning CSS and  programming languages include java and python
+- 🌱 I’m currently learning CSS and programming languages such as java and python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shashankasyap123@gmail.com

 <!---